department-of-veterans-affairs/health-apis-urgent-care-eligibility/README.md

 This API is a [Spring Boot](https://spring.io/projects/spring-boot) microservice that returns all eligibilities of a specific veteran.
 This information is returned as a FHIR R4 CoverageEligibilityResponse resource.

-The Urgent Care Eligibility API only goes out to the Eligibility and Enrollment system to get data to populate the CoverageEligibilityResponse resource.
+The Urgent Care Eligibility API only goes out to the Eligibility and Enrollment system to get eligibilities to populate the CoverageEligibilityResponse resource.
 The section of XML returned from E&E that is important is given below:

 ```
 <communityCareEligibilityInfo>